SENDCO and SEND Staff

 What training do staff supporting children with SEND have?

 Members of staff have Paediatric First Aid and Safeguarding Level 1 and 2 qualification.
-In addition, our staff have a selection of training relating to Movement Difficulties Programmes, specific training from Speech and Language Therapists as well as annual medical training from the School Nursing Service and in 2020 some staff training was delivered on ‘Social Stories’.
-The SENCO attends half-termly SEND Trust training sessions with the SEND Advisory Officer from the Local Authority.
+In addition, our staff have a selection of training relating to Movement Difficulties Programmes, specific training from Speech and Language Therapists as well as annual allergy training.
+The Trust have also recently benefitted from training on Autism, Anxiety, Understanding & Responding to Challenging Behaviours & Trauma and Adverse Childhood Experiences which were led by Dr Pooky Knightsmith and Nerys Hughes across last academic year.
+The SENDCO also attends half-termly SEND Trust training sessions with the SEND Advisory Officer from the Local Authority.